SGMOModeling/PyWFM/README.md

-# IWFMDLL
+# PyWFM
 ---
 python library to expose the functionality of the IWFM DLL

-To use the iwfmdll module, users need to download this repository
+To use the pywfm module, users need to download this repository

 **Note** Users must also download the IWFM DLL.